 In western society, the pigeon-holing of men in ballet had its origins in the nineteenth century, when Romantic ballet assigned the male dancer to a subsidiary role.
 And Romantic ballet, evolving to a gentlemen’s entertainment, elevated the women’s part to produce exotic, other-worldly performances.
 Thankfully, with new repertoire, the twenty-first century’s perception of the male dancer is continuing to evolve with productions like Matthew Bourne's Swan Lake, The Australia Ballet's new production Spartacus by Lucas Jervies and choreographers such as Wayne McGregor and Liam Scarlett heroing the masculine roles.

-there are shards of light appearing.
+Positively, and gradually, there are shards of light appearing.